neelkarma/runtoclass/README.md

 A simple app for SBHS students that notifies you of the bell times.

+**IMPORTANT: Right now RunToClass is broken.
+Please don't use it.
+It'll be fixed soon&trade;.**

 ## Usage

 1. Grab a build from the [GitHub Actions](https://github.com/neelkarma/runtoclass/actions) tab.